SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

   Hardly do I go to the library.
 There are specific learning rooms provided by my school so there is no necessity to go to the library for self-study.
 What's more, there are too many people in the library and I think the library is too stuffy for me to stay there for a long time.
 + What do you usually do in the library?
   (借书+小组讨论+期末复习)
-  Usually I go to library to borrow some mathematical books or search for some interesting extracurricular books such as biographies.
-Sometimes I need to give some presentations in class, then I'll reverse a seminar room in the library and discuss with my group members.
+  Usually I go to library to borrow some mathematical reference books or search for some interesting extracurricular books such as biographies.
+Sometimes I need to give some presentations in class, then I'll reserve a seminar room in the library and discuss with my group members.
 And when the final exam is coming, I'll revise in the library.
 + Did you go to library when you were a child?
   No. When I was a child I lived in a small town where there was no library.
 + Do Chinese kids often go to library?